What should I expect from my first visit?

 Most insurers cover osteopathic treatment.
 You do need to check your policy to see if it includes that, or ring your insurance company to find out.
 A GST receipt can be issued when needed.
 If your policy is held with Southern Cross, we can now offer their Easy-Claim service.
 More information about this can be found on their website.

 Payment would be appreciated at the conclusion of each visit.
 You can pay by cash,cheque,eftpos,visa or mastercard.
-We can also offer the options of paywave and apple pay.

 It is often not possible to give a correct number of treatments required.
 However the osteopath can give an overview of this on their findings from the first visit and give a probable number of visits that may be required.